 Dr. Voorhees has received many awards and honors including election to Alpha Omega Alpha, the Henry Russell Research Award of the University of Michigan in 1973, and the Distinguished Achievement Award of the University of Michigan Medical Center Alumni Society in 2004.
 He is the only individual to receive the Taub International Memorial Award for Research in Psoriasis twice (1973 and 1986).
-He was elected to the American Society for Clinical Investigation in 1974, the Association of American Physicians in 1993, fellowship in the Royal College of Physicians of London in 2000, and fellowship in the Royal Society of Medicine in 2002, Honorary Member of the European Dermatology Forum in 2011, and Honorary Member of the Society for Investigative Dermatology in 2012.
+He was elected to the American Society for Clinical Investigation in 1974, the Association of American Physicians in 1993, fellowship in the Royal College of Physicians of London in 2000, fellowship in the Royal Society of Medicine in 2002, Honorary Member of the European Dermatology Forum in 2011, and Honorary Member of the Society for Investigative Dermatology in 2012.

 He has been President of the Society for Investigative Dermatology, President of the Dermatology Foundation, President of the Association of Professors of Dermatology, President of the Michigan Dermatological Society, President of the American Dermatological Association, and is or has been on the board of directors and executive committees of several national and international dermatology organizations.
 Dr. Voorhees was a member of the Executive Committee of the Board of Directors of the American Academy of Dermatology from 1982-1984.
 In 1993, he received the Lifetime Achievement Award of the National Psoriasis Foundation and in 1994, the Psoriasis Research Award of the American Skin Association.

 In 1998, he received the Research Award of the European Society for Dermatological Research in recognition of substantial contributions to the progress of dermatological research.
-Dr. Voorhees is/has been on the editorial board of eight scholarly journals and has authored 600 full publications that are published or in press.
+Dr. Voorhees is/has been on the editorial board of eight scholarly journals and has authored 653 full publications that are published or in press.
 His publications have been quoted in the medical literature more often than any other dermatologist in the world (data contained in Stern, RS and Arndt, KA: Top Cited Authors in Dermatology.
 Archives of Dermatology 135: 299-302, 1999).
-During his career (as of May 2009) his publications have been cited 27,724 times (data obtained through ISI Web of Knowledge).
+During his career (as of May 2014) his publications have been cited 27,724 times (data obtained through ISI Web of Knowledge).
 Dr. Voorhees’ Hirsch-Index (as of 5/1/14) is 82.

 Dr. Voorhees divides his time among medical research, patient care, education of medical students and physicians training to become dermatologists, and chairing the department.
 His research focuses on psoriasis and premature aging of the skin.
 The demonstration of psoriasis as a disease mediated by an overactive immune system, treatable by immunosuppressive drugs, has been his major accomplishment in the study of psoriasis.
 In sun-induced premature skin-aging and in natural aging, he and his colleagues have unraveled mechanisms whereby UV light and the passage of time destroy the skin’s collagen support.
 This understanding has provided insight into its treatment and prevention by pharmacologic agents.